Noise-induced shallow circuits and absence of barren plateaus: Results

 \subsubsection{Effective depth: formal result}

-In this subsection, we formally present our results concerning the effective depth of arbitrary deep random quantum circuits under possibly non-unital noise, with respect the task of estimating Pauli expectation values.
-Our results reveal that the influence of gates on Pauli expectation values decreases exponentially with their distance from the last layer.
+In this subsection, we formally present our results concerning the effective depth of arbitrarily deep random quantum circuits under possibly non-unital noise, with respect to the task of estimating observable expectation values.
+Our results reveal that the influence of gates on expectation values decreases exponentially with their distance from the last layer.
 See Fig.~\ref{Fig:circ2} for a graphical representation.
 Our main result can be stated as follows.

-\begin{proposition}[Effective logarithmic depth] Let $P\in \{I,X,Y,Z\}^{\otimes n}$, $\rho_0$ be any initial state, $L$ be the depth of the noisy circuit $\Phi$, and $l\in \mathbb{N}$.
-We assume that the noise in the circuit is not a unitary channel.
+\begin{theorem}[Effective logarithmic depth] Let \( O \) be an observable, \( \rho_0 \) be any initial state (possibly complex), \( L \) be the depth of the noisy circuit \( \Phi \), and \( m \in \mathbb{N} \).
+We assume that the noise in the circuit is local and decomposable into single-qubit non-unitary channels.
 Then, we have

-Here, $\Phi_{[L-l,L]}(\cdot)$ refers to the noisy circuit where only the last $l$ layers are considered, the average $\Ex_{\Phi}$ is taken with respect to the $2$-design distribution of every two-qubit gate that composes the circuit, and $\Omega(\cdot)$ hides noise parameters. \end{proposition} By Markov's inequality, this result directly implies that, for most noisy arbitrary deep quantum circuits, considering only the last $\Theta(\log(n))$ layers suffices to obtain an estimate of any Pauli expectation value with precision scaling inverse-polynomially with the number of qubits.
-This result is a particular case of the following more general statement.
+where $\sigma_0$ is any preferred initial state.
+Here, \( \Phi_{[L-m,L]}(\cdot) \) refers to the noisy circuit where only the last \( m \) layers are considered, the average \( \Ex \) is taken with respect to the 2-design distribution of every two-qubit gate that composes the circuit part \( \Phi_{[L-m,L]} \), and \(\alpha > 0\) is a quantity which depends only on the noise parameters. \end{theorem}

+We remark that the previous bound can be strengthened: instead of \( \norm{O}_{\infty} \), one can use the so-called normalized Frobenious norm \( \norm{O}^2_2 / 2^n \).
+By Markov's inequality, this result directly implies that, with high probability over the choice of the noisy quantum circuits, considering only the last $\Theta(\log(n))$ layers suffices to estimate any observable expectation value with precision scaling inverse-polynomially with the number of qubits.

-\begin{theorem}[General scaling] Let $\rho$ and $\sigma$ be arbitrary quantum states, $P\in \{I,X,Y,Z\}^{\otimes n}$ with Pauli weight $|P|$, and $L$ be the depth of the noisy circuit.
-Assuming that the noise is not a unitary channel, we have
+The previous result is implied by the following statement. \begin{theorem}[General scaling] Let $\rho$ and $\sigma$ be arbitrary quantum states, $P\in \{I,X,Y,Z\}^{\otimes n}$ with Pauli weight $|P|$, and $m$ be the depth of the noisy circuit.
+We assume that the noise in the circuit is local and decomposable into single-qubit non-unitary channels.
+Then, we have